SPARC-FAIR-Codeathon/KnowMore/README.md

  </p>
 <br/>

-The output of KnowMore consists of multiple items displayed to the user:
+The output of KnowMore consists of multiple interactive items displayed to the user:
 1. Common keywords describing the datasets
 2. An automated summary paragraph of the combined datasets
 3. A knowledge graph